Blake Brown - Reporter

 Darwin Singleton - Anchor/Reporter

-2010 marks Darwin's 30th year of either anchoring or reporting television news.
+2014 marks Darwin's 34th year of either anchoring or reporting television news.
 This year offers another milestone for Darwin.
-It is his 10th year of covering the Gulf Coast with his unique feature segments that have made him a fixture in the Mobile/Pensacola television community.
+He is now co-anchor of Local 15 Today, teaming up with co-anchor Kelly Jones and meteorologist Deitra Tate.
+Darwin will still offer up on-site reporting, as well as the occasional feature segment that has made him a fixture in the Mobile/Pensacola television community for 26 years!

 Darwin was born in Hazard, Kentucky in the Appalachian Mountains.

 He worked in local radio in high school and community college before transferring to the University of Kentucky in Lexington.
 He then worked in radio in Lexington until 1980, switching to television news.